Let’s talk about prices and availability!

 Riba Smith

 Like the other stores, you can find everything you need on your grocery list in one shopping trip to Riba Smith.
 You’ll notice when you check out the website that there are plenty of items available here that you’d find in the U.S. or Canada.
-There 8 Riba Smith locations throughout Panama.
+There are 8 Riba Smith locations throughout Panama.
 Sadly, there is no Riba Smith in Chiriqui Province.

 Organica

-This certainly isn’t the cheapest store of all the ones we’ve listed.
+This certainly isn’t the cheapest of the stores we’ve listed.
 Organica is a specialty health store that offers organic and natural products.
-They have a huge selection of supplements, protein powders, Bob’s Red Mill products, vegan and vegetarian products too.
-And some stores sell bulk grains.There are currently 7 Organica locations throughout Panama.
+They have a huge selection of supplements, protein powders, Bob’s Red Mill products, and vegan and vegetarian products, too.
+And some stores sell bulk grains.
+There are currently 7 Organica locations throughout Panama.

 Where to Shop in Panama